-Many insurance providers will refuse cover over fears applicants are too high risk to insure.
-This may be the case for you if you have a disability, a long-term illness or are receiving treatment for a medical condition.
+Many insurance providers will refuse to cover certain applicants due to fears they are too high risk to insure.
+This may be the case for you if you:

 It is still very important to be open and honest about your health when applying for travel insurance.
 Not fully disclosing a condition or disability could invalidate your policy and leave you facing the costs of medical treatment abroad if something goes wrong.

-Struggling to find affordable cover having declared your medical status can seem like you are out of options.
+Struggling to find affordable cover once you’ve declared your medical status can seem like you are out of options.
 However, some specialist insurance providers may be able to help.
-Most medical conditions and disabilities should not stop you having a fun, rewarding and safe trip.
+Most medical conditions and disabilities should not stop you from having a fun, rewarding and safe trip.
 It is essential to have insurance for what might go wrong, but you should get cover for a fair price.

 You can find out more about the government’s rules and regulations that might affect travelling abroad with a disability here.

-Pre-existing conditions will impact the cost of your travel insurance.
-Insurance providers’ definitions will likely include physical disabilities, learning difficulties, long-term medical conditions and some short-term medical conditions.
-If the provider sees your condition as ‘serious’, it will affect your travel insurance more.
+Pre-existing medical conditions will impact the cost of your travel insurance.
+Insurance providers’ definitions will likely include:

-That doesn’t mean getting travel insurance is impossible.
-For example, if it costs too much to cover your medical condition, you may be able to exclude it from your policy.
+That doesn’t mean getting travel insurance is impossible, however, and there will be options open to you.
+For a start, if it costs too much to cover your medical condition, you may be able to exclude it from your policy.
 You will then not be covered for claims resulting from that condition, but that might not be an issue if your condition is manageable.

-If you do need cover for your condition or disability, but cannot find a fair price from a comparison, you could use specialist cover.
-Free Spirit, Fish Insurance, AllClear and many over providers offer specialist cover.
+If you do need cover for your condition or disability, but cannot find a fair price, you could use specialist cover.
+Free Spirit, Fish Insurance, AllClear and many other providers offer specialist cover.